Avaiga/taipy-doc/docs/manuals/run-deploy/run/running_services.md

 # Running `Rest` and `Core`

-If you don't need to run GUI, you can run Taipy Core along with Taipy Rest together.
-By default, running Rest, also runs Core as the Rest service relies on the Core service :
+If you don't need to run GUI, you can run Taipy Core along with Taipy REST together.
+By default, running `Rest`, also runs `Core` as the REST service relies on the Core service :

 ```python
 import taipy as tp